-Family Solicitors Stockport & Manchester
+Expert Family Law Solicitors in Stockport and Manchester

 We understand the need for sensitive, practical, timely and impartial advice at what can be a very challenging time.
 We also recognise the importance of a multi-disciplinary approach for many family law cases.
 We have a trusted network of professionals that we can call upon to assist, including Accountants, Financial Advisors and Mediators.

+Based in our Stockport and Manchester offices, but covering the whole of England and Wales, we offer a friendly and practical approach to your case.
 Our family law solicitors are always happy to have a preliminary and confidential chat with you to discuss the issues of concern and to outline potential methods of tackling them.
 We will always tell you at the outset what your matter might cost.
 Fixed fees are available for some areas.

 Pre-Nuptial and Cohabitation Agreements